ShawnYou1/check-circular-reference/README.md

 ```
 let check = require('check-circular-reference');

-// The obj that you will check
+// the obj is a variable  that you will check
 let checkResult = check(obj);
 if (checkResult.length === 0) {
     // do not exist circular reference or mutable variable